 The final phase of our current project came together with the knowledge that we wanted to maximize our support to the families that we serve.
 With the help of donors and new partners, we were able to do a Thanksgiving food basket giving event for our Philly Bridge families, launch a Holiday Touchdowns for Meals program with The Athletes Corner and Feed America to provide 100,000 meals in Philly over the holidays, and we are hosting a coat and outerwear giving event for more than 1,000 adults and children on December 19th for both the North Philadelphia and Kensington areas.
 With Matthew 25: 36-40 as our guiding light, we walk with our hearts connected to those most in need.

-With future support from funding partners and our generous donors, we are confident that we will build a permanent hook – both on the field and at Grace and Peace Community Center that gives kids an outlet as well as the critical message that we are here to walk alongside each young person in a holistic way to be a source of mental, physical, emotional, and spiritual support.
+With future support from funding partners and our generous donors, we are confident that we will build a permanent hook that gives kids an outlet as well as the critical message that we are here to walk alongside each young person in a holistic way to be a source of mental, physical, emotional, and spiritual support.
 Our hope with the Philly Bridge Project is to scale the program to each city that hosts an NFL team.